 Although Alview-Dairyland is not a single school district, it consists only of two schools that are separated by grade level.
 Alview School houses students in grades K-3; Dairyland consists of 4th-8th grade students.
 As a result, our two campuses are grade-level specific; not neighborhood-based.
 Each grade level consists of two classrooms.
 Individual class rosters are created by district administration with a process to ensure that gender, ethnicity, EL status and socioeconomic diversity are equitable in each class.
 Once class rosters are created, administration conducts a data analysis to verify equal percentages of students groups in each classroom before rosters are posted and school begins.
 No individual schools or specific classrooms serve any higher percentage of minority or low-income students than others.
-All of ADUSD's teachers are fully-credentialed.
-One of nineteen teachers is working as a university intern and gaining experience while completing coursework.
-That teacher is also closely monitored and evaluated by a mentor and observed weekly by administrators.
-Ongoing coaching and counseling takes place throughout the year for that particular teacher intern.
-Based on the process of creating classroom rosters, minority and low income students are not placed in that classroom at a higher rate than the rest of the student population.
+Eighty-three percent of ADUSD's teachers are fully-credentialed.
+Three of eighteen teachers are working as a university interns and gaining experience while completing coursework.
+Those teachers are closely monitored and evaluated by a mentor and observed weekly by administrators.
+Ongoing coaching and counseling takes place throughout the year for those teacher interns.
+Based on the process of creating classroom rosters, minority and low income students are not placed in those classrooms at a higher rate than the rest of the student population.
 Alview-Dairyland currently employs no out-of-field teachers.
-See data below: In using CDE's data collection tool for educator equity, the following results were compiled: At our Alview Campus (grades K-3), 2022-23 enrollment was 157; 90 of which were low-income students (57.3%) and 93 of which were minority students (59%) At the Dairyland Campus (grades 4-8), 2022-23 enrollment was 235; 145 of which were low income students (61.7%) and 152 of which were minority students (64.6%) At both campuses, there are no ineffective, misassigned, or out-of-field teachers.
+In using CDE's data collection tool for educator equity, the following results were compiled: At our Alview Campus (grades K-3), 2023-24 enrollment was 168; 57% of whom were low-income students and 59% of whom were minority students.
+At the Dairyland Campus (grades 4-8), 2023-24 enrollment was 218; 61.7% of whom were Low-Income students 65% of whom were minority students.
+At both campuses, there are no ineffective or out-of-field teachers.

-The condition that created the need for an inexperienced teacher (university intern) is the ongoing teacher shortage.
-SBAC results indicate that low-income students have equitable achievement in Math and ELA to the overall student population.
-Minority students, however, fell slightly behind due to English acquisition.
-Those students will continue to be supported with ELD classes and small-group intervention; all taught by qualified teachers.
+The condition that created the need for inexperienced teachers (university interns) is the ongoing teacher shortage.

+SBAC results indicate that Low-Income, Hispanic, and EL students fell slightly behind the overall student population in both ELA and Mathematics.
+All three student groups will continue to be supported with ELD classes and small-group intervention; all dispersed evenly throughout staff experience levels.

 ADUSD engaged stakeholders through parent meetings, Staff/Board meetings, LCAP Committee and School Site Council meetings.
-In reviewing LCAP goals and associated programs with these stakeholders, all agreed that retaining high-qualify teachers and continued intervention/ELD instruction are key in ensuring that the needs of low-income and minority students are met.
+In reviewing LCAP goals and associated programs with these stakeholders, all agreed that retaining high-qualify teachers and continued intervention/ELD instruction are key in ensuring that the needs of Low-Income, Hispanic, and EL students are met.
 As a result, a key provision of the LCAP is to provide experienced teachers with a longevity bonus to retain a quality teaching staff.